Christmas Ornaments for Lovers of Different Cat Breeds

 Anyone who owns a Siamese cat knows of their distinctive voice as they can be very vocal.
 They are also very affectionate and love being on the receiving side of petting by their people.

 Our next-door neighbors in Wisconsin had a Siamese cat and another little tabby cat as a companion.
 Their Siamese cat named Sammy used to lie on the hearth of their fireplace in the winter and looked so comfortable warming himself next to the flickering fire.

 Maine Coon Cat

-There are so many breeds of cats and at the same time, there are many mixtures, all of which are cute.
+There are so many breeds of cats.
+At the same time, there are many mixtures, all of which are cute.

-When K9keystrokes commented on my hub about Christmas Ornaments for Dog Lovers, a special request was put in about doing a similar hub for cats.
-So here it is K9...special just for you!
+When K9keystrokes commented on my post about Christmas Ornaments for Dog Lovers, he issued a request for doing a similar article for cats.
+So here it is, K9keystrokes, special just for you!

 Do you have cats or know some cat lovers?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.